EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 2. Get live files (this includes table files, current and manifest file).
 3. Copy live files to the backup directory.
 Since table files are immutable and filenames unique, we don't copy a table file that is already present in the backup directory.
 For example, if there is a file `00050.sst` already backed up and `GetLiveFiles()` returns `00050.sst`, we will not copy that file to the backup directory.
 However, checksum is calculated for all files regardless if a file needs to be copied or not.
 If a file is already present, the calculated checksum is compared against previously calculated checksum to make sure nothing crazy happened between backups.
 If a mismatch is detected, backup is aborted and the system is restored back to the state before `BackupEngine::CreateNewBackup()` is called.
 One thing to note is that a backup abortion could mean a corruption from a file in backup directory or the corresponding live file in current DB.
 Both manifest and current files are copied, since they are not immutable.
 4. If `flush_before_backup` was set to false, we also need to copy log files to the backup directory.
 We call `GetSortedWalFiles()` and copy all live files to the backup directory.
-5. Enable file deletions
+5. Re-enable file deletions

-Backup IDs are always increasing and we have a file `LATEST_BACKUP` that contains the ID of the latest backup.
-If we crash in middle of backing up, on a restart we will detect that there are newer backup files than `LATEST_BACKUP` claims there are.
-In that case, we will delete any backup newer than `LATEST_BACKUP` and clean up all the files since some of the table files might be corrupted.
-Having corrupted table files in the backup directory is dangerous because of our deduplication strategy.

 ### Further reading
-For the API details, see `include/utilities/backupable_db.h`.
+For the API details, see `include/rocksdb/utilities/backupable_db.h`.
 For the implementation, see `utilities/backupable/backupable_db.cc`.